WordPress Security – Detection (Monitoring)

 WordPress Security Notifications

-All these monitoring security monitoring events would be incomplete if you didn’t know about it, and we realize it’s impossible to see it all, and that is why we also integrate email notifications.
+All these monitoring security monitoring events would be incomplete if you didn’t know about them, and we realize it’s impossible to see it all, which is why we also integrate email notifications.
 These notifications allow you to configure your notices to best meet your security needs.
-You can choose to know about everything, or choose to know about very few things, either way, you the website owner are empowered to choose your level of comfort.
+You can choose to know about everything, or choose to know about very few things.
+Either way, you are empowered to choose your level of comfort.